ONSdigital/dp-authorisation/v2/permissions/README.md

   }
 ```

+- entityData: data for the user / service requesting the permission.
+For a user, the user ID and group list will come from the JWT token.
+- permission: the permission that is being checked.
+- attributes: other key/value attributes for use in access control decision, e.g. `collectionID`.
+These values are used when evaluating any conditions of a policy.

 ### Low level detail

 - permissions.Checker: retrieves permission data from the store, and determines if a user has a permission.